usLb/landing_page/README.md

 Task 2.4
 - fourth consit of
    two paragraph
    one button
+   all under a padding / border / margin
 -->

 Last is the footer and its a paragraph.
 That sum's up the whole of html now for the css part

-(somehow i feel like the amnswer is in the flex exercises I did earlier)
+(somehow i feel like the answer is in the flex exercises I did earlier)

+The html part is done and now for the styling in .css